 CLICK THE IMAGE BELOW TO WATCH THE VIDEO

-A Level Design and Technology is a subject that provides the opportunity to study, propose and bring to life prototype solutions closely linked to the real world of product manufacture in a range of material areas.
+A Level Product Engineering and Design is a subject that provides the opportunity to study, propose and bring to life prototype solutions closely linked to the real world of product manufacture in a range of material areas.
 Set your imagination free – this course will encourage you to initiate design solutions and to develop, test and trial working models and prototypes.
 Using your imagination, innovation and flair, you will work with concepts and materials, developing an understanding of contemporary design and technological practices and consider the uses and effects of new technologies and modern materials.

 To see what sort of activities we get up to take a look through our twitter feed @fernwooddt